Qiskit/qiskit-ibm-runtime/docs/migrate/backend_run_migration_guide.rst

         print(job2.session_id)
     backend.cancel_session()

-The current implementation of Session is different for ``IBMBackend`` than that of Primitives.
+Sessions are implemented differently in ``IBMBackend`` than when using primitives.
 Therefore, we cannot run a primitive and a backend using a single session.
 This will be remediated in subsequent releases.